abirpuc/ReqResAPIAutomation/README.md

-# API Automation Testing Using Postman
+# API Automation Testing Using Postman & Newman

 ## Resource: Reqres API for testing, Url: https://reqres.in/api

+## Project Overview: This project demonstration For API Automation using Postman & Newman.

 ## Testes:-
 - Log in with a registered user and capture the auth token.